Back to the HomePage.

 Often an object should be used for several purposes, e.g. a Heuristic or a LandmarkFactory.
 The most prevalent use case is a heuristic that is used for both the heuristic estimates and for its preferred operators.
 In this case, one should predefine the object.

-Heuristics can be predefined using the search option --heuristic (see PlannerUsage#search).
+Evaluators can be predefined using the search option --evaluator (see PlannerUsage).

-name (string): a name that should denote the heuristic
+name (string): a name that should denote the evaluator

 If a set of landmarks should be used for several purposes, it can be predefined using the search option --landmarks (see PlannerUsage#search) to avoid duplicate work and memory usage.